adopted-ember-addons/ember-cli-sass/README.md

 - `.outputFile`: the output CSS file, defaults to `app.css`
 - `.includePaths`: an array of include paths
 - `.sourceMap`: controls whether to generate sourceMaps, defaults to `true` in development.
 The sourceMap file will be saved to `options.outputFile + '.map'`
+- See [broccoli-sass](https://github.com/joliss/broccoli-sass) for a list of other supported options.

 ## Example